Next Gen (NASCAR): New wheel design

 On March 2, 2020, NASCAR announced that the traditional 15-inch steel wheel with the five-lug pattern was replaced by a new 18-inch aluminum wheel that uses a single center-locking lug nut.
 The wheels are manufactured by BBS.
 Prototypes tested before the announcement featured aluminum wheels, but with a five-lug pattern.
 Despite the reduction from five lug nuts to one, the extra torque required to secure the single lug nut has indicated that only a minimal effect is expected on pit stop timings.

 Since its recent inception, the Next Gen has had several wheel related problems, such as loose lugnuts causing wheels to fall off.
 The wheel design also quickly began facing criticism for how thin the tires are, which has led to drivers getting stuck after blowing tires during a spin.
 Prior to the 2022 Daytona 500, NASCAR confiscated the wheels of Team Penske and RFK Racing.
 Roger Penske notified NASCAR that his team found inconsistencies on the wheels and modified the drive pin holes.
 After the race, NASCAR announced that the two teams would not be penalized after the organization discussed with Next Gen suppliers and several teams about the wheel specifications.

 Mirrors

 Aside from the standard rear and side mirrors, the Next Gen is now also equipped with a rear-facing camera, located just above the driver's rear window.

 Reception

 Despite the safety concerns before and during the 2022 season that are still ongoing, the car has received generally good reviews from fans and drivers alike, with certain drivers, such as Brad Keselowski, enjoying the challenge that it brings with it being so hard to handle.

-Additional criticism pertaining to the car's performance on short tracks and road courses has also become notable, which has resulted in NASCAR redesigning the car's packages for both tracks in an attempt to resolve such problems.
+Additional criticism pertaining to the car's performance on short tracks and road courses has also become notable, which has resulted in NASCAR redesigning the car's aerodynamic, tire, and horsepower packages for both track types in an attempt to resolve such problems.